-If the supplier purchases assets from the customer for less than the assets' fair market value, the supplier recognises ordinary income equal to the fair market value of the assets minus the purchase price.
+If the supplier buys assets from the customer for less than the assets' fair market value, the supplier recognises ordinary income equal to the fair market value of the assets minus the purchase price.
 Sales tax or other transfer tax may also be imposed.
-However, the transfer of assets from a customer to a supplier rarely occurs in an outsourcing transaction.
+However, the transfer of assets from a customer to a supplier rarely occurs in outsourcings.